 If you are suffering from a chronic condition, you will begin with specialized pain relief therapy treatments based on the needs of your condition.
 Our goal is to provide holistic healing and pain management so you can get back to your optimum physical function, with a decreased risk of sustaining future injuries.

 Treatment plans include targeted stretches and exercises in order to strengthen the foot and ankle muscles, improve balance, and restore joint mobility.
 Additional treatment methods may include deep muscle stimulation, soft tissue mobilization, joint mobilization, and retraining movement patterns..
 Our Warwick, NY pain relief specialist will focus on easing your pain and boosting your circulation, which may include recommending lifestyle changes or orthotic footwear, in order to prevent more problems from occurring in the future.

 If you are suffering from foot or ankle pain, don’t wait any longer for relief.
-Contact Movement Matters to schedule a free 60-minute discovery visit with our pain relief specialist and discuss how our services can help improve your mobility, comfort, and overall function.
+Contact Movement Matters to schedule a free 60-minute discovery visit with our pain relief specialist at Warwick, NY and discuss how our services can help improve your mobility, comfort, and overall function.
 Get started on your first steps toward pain relief – kick your foot and ankle pain today with Movement Matters.